kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/03_A_First_Static_Page.md

 Let's start our story with a classic little *Hello World*-type program!

-Change the code inside `src/main/kotlin/Main.kt` to look like this:
+Replace the code inside `src/main/kotlin/Main.kt` with the following:

 ```kotlin
 import kotlinx.browser.document